CHE-11/AHK-Scripts/README.md

 All of the scripts require you to download AutoHotKey(AHK) on a windows machine to work.
 You can find the latest release at the [official AHK Site](https://www.autohotkey.com/).

 - URL_to_PDF simply takes a URL and makes it into a PDF.
 Requires [Percollate](https://github.com/danburzo/percollate).
 - EPUB_to_PDF takes in a path to a EPUB file and converts it to a PDF.
-Requires Calibre for its CLI tool.
-[Calibre](https://calibre-ebook.com/)
+Requires [Calibre](https://calibre-ebook.com/) for its CLI tool.
 - MegaClip lets you create a temporary array of your clipboard so you can copy a lot of items from one location and then repaste them to another location without having to hop back and forth.

 ---